TraceMachina/nativelink/CONTRIBUTING.md

 # Contributing to NativeLink

 NativeLink welcomes contribution from everyone.
-Here are the guidelines if you are thinking of helping us:
+Here are the guidelines if you are thinking of helping:

 ## Contributions

-Contributions to NativeLink or its dependencies should be made in the form of GitHub pull requests.
-Each pull request will be reviewed by a core contributor (someone with permission to land patches) and either landed in the main tree or given feedback for changes that would be required.
+You can contribute to NativeLink or its dependencies via GitHub pull requests.
+Each pull request will undergo review by a core contributor (someone with permission to land patches) and either land in the main tree or receive feedback for required changes.
 All contributions should follow this format, even those from core contributors.

-Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on it.
+To work on an issue, please claim it first by commenting on the GitHub issue that you want to work on it.
 This is to prevent duplicated efforts from contributors on the same issue.